What Are the Side Effects of CBD Oil with CBDA?

 Cannabidiol (CBD) oil is skyrocketing in terms of its popularity.
 In fact, online CBD searches increased by 160.4% in 2018.
 By April 2019, 6.4 million were searching for CBD information on Google.
 Why this sudden increase in interest?
 Well, there are a few different reasons.

-Naturally, with more wide-spread use, CBD newcomers will have questions.
-And one of the most common questions we hear is: “What are the side effects of using CBD oil?”
-Below, we’ll give you a full low-down on CBD oil use: how you take it, dosing guidelines, and what, if any, CBD side effects you need to look out for.
+Naturally, with more widespread use, newcomers to our CBD + CBDa products will have questions.
+And one of the most common questions we hear is: “What are the side effects of using CBD oil with CBDa?”
+Below, we’ll give you a full low-down on using our products: how you take them, dosing guidelines, and what, if any, CBDa + CBD side effects you need to look out for.

 Is CBD Safe – What Are the Side Effects?

-CBD causes little to no harsh side effects, unlike many medications.
-However, some CBD users do experience unwanted effects with CBD use.
-These are some purported side effects of CBD oil:
+CBDa and CBD cause few serious side effects.
+However, some users do experience unwanted effects.
+These are some purported side effects of CBD oil, with or without CBDa:

 - Feely sleepy